tavjo/computer-vision-project/README.md

 ### Data Preparation

 1. Download Data:

-- Custom functions to download the COCO dataset:
+- Download the COCO train and validation datasets:

-*If local and working from Google Colab notebook:*
+*If running locally:*

   ```bash
   python /src/download_data.py
   ```

 2. Preprocess Data:

-*If local:*
+*If running locally (not recommended):*

   - Use the provided functions in **src/data_preprocessing.py** to preprocess the images and organize data directory for downstream tasks.

-In Google Colab, to make it easier to run, the custom functions from this module are provided in the notebook itself.
+In Google Colab, to make it easier to run, the custom functions from the "download_data.py" and "data_preprocessing.py" modules are provided in the **SNAI_challenge_YOLO_colab_TVJ.ipynb** notebook.

 ### Training the Model